How Research Works

 Data Collection

-When you join Jiro, your NPI is used to identify relevant real-world data attributed to you — including medical encounters, prescriptions, diagnoses, and procedures.
+When you join Jiro, your NPI is used to identify relevant real-world data attributed to you, including medical encounters, prescriptions, diagnoses, and procedures.

-Data Validation and Preparation
+Data Validation & Preparation

 Incoming data from you and thousands of your peers goes through a quality review before it is used in any calculations.